There’s a reason the postpartum period is known as the fourth trimester.

 Simply put, this period is just as critical for your maternal health as any other trimester.

-Keeping yourself optimally fed and watered with a nourishing postpartum diet is an important part of navigating this period.
+And keeping yourself optimally fed and watered with a nourishing postpartum diet is essential for navigating it.

-The weeks after you give birth are a whirlwind.
+But let’s be real, the weeks after you give birth are a whirlwind. 🌪

 Hormonal changes, new schedules, and the physical recovery process create a unique blend of challenges.

-Finding the time and energy to focus on your diet can feel impossible.
+You’re not alone if finding the time and energy to focus on your diet feels impossible.